MooseandSquvirrel/MooseandSquvirrel.github.io/README.md

 ![](/images/portfolioScreenShot.png)

-Welcome to my portfolio site's README!
-I wanted to be able to feature a few of the web projects I've worked on or created by building a site from scratch with no boilerplate template.
+Welcome to my portfolio site's README!<br /><br /> I wanted to be able to feature a few of the web projects I've worked on or created by building a site from scratch with no boilerplate template.
 Here's the code for anyone out there who would like to modify it to make their own portfolio.
 As a fun Easter Egg, it comes with a ready made Konami Code that you just need to go into the Konami.js file and